SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The welcome page shows the following sections:

-* An welcome notice with the number of devices (or assets) connected.
+* A welcome notice with the number of devices (or assets) connected.

 * A list of quick links.